Suzanne McLain Rosenwasser, Author

-Coming in May, 2015 available online in ebook and paperbackhere.
+Coming in June, 2015 available online in ebook and paperback

 " Great Spirit be a maduh.
 She feed us; we feed dem.
 Round and round.
 Dat's de way.
 You helps dem, so you helps alla us, all-a-wanna don't ya know."